job board listings

 9. Maintain quality of work at all times.

-LICENSES: Current Driver's License and have own transportation,
+LICENSES: Current Driver's License and reliable transportation

-Electrical License - Current Journeyman
+Electrical License - Current Journeyman License

 4 years of previous electrical experience

 1. Job requires working in all elements, depending on job location, time of year, inside and outside, heat, cold, rain or snow.

 2. Must be able to utilize construction site sanitary facilities (Porta-Johns).

 3. Employee must have required personal tools with him at all times